 I call this Grandma’s Mexican Cornbread for a reason but it has nothing to do with my Grandmother.

-Here is the story, you see, I had this cornbread a few years ago after a funeral.
-(I didn’t say it was a cheerful story.)
-My husband’s, cousin’s, husband’s, grandmother sent it over to the house of the grieving family.
-Since clearly, I know people, I got the recipe.
-She makes a Carrot Cake worth posting too.
+Here is the story.
+You see, I had this cornbread a few years ago after a funeral.
+[I didn’t say it was a cheerful story.]
+Somebody’s, cousin’s, husband’s, grandmother (how’s that for a family tree?) sent it over to the house of the grieving group.
+Since clearly, I know people, see: am probably related to them twice-they call that “double kin”, I got the recipe.

 So to you, when you make this recipe, it will be Someone’s Grandma’s Mexican Cornbread.

-To me, the only good thing about funerals is the food.
+To me, the only good thing about a funeral, is the food.
 People want to make you feel better so they cook their favorite feel good food and bring it on by.
 Especially in small towns.
-My husband is from a small town and in my experience these people send the most and the best food.
+People in small towns, in my experience, send the best and greatest amount of food.

-I have never been one to like pot luck, unless it was at a funeral.
-The way I see it, you have already had a lot of bad things happen recently, so food poisoning can’t be added to the list.
+I have never been one to enjoy pot luck, unless it was at a funeral because let’s face it, people don’t always practice safe cooking, hand washing or four legged friend discipline-at home.
+However, the way I see it, at a funeral, you have already had a lot of bad things happen recently, so food poisoning can’t be added to the list.